 Where the Council has previously borrowed for the acquisition of Commercial Investment Properties the Asset Life Method will be used to calculate the MRP charge applicable on an annual basis.
+The maximum life that should be used for calculating MRP on this class of assets is 50 years which is specified by government guidance.

-Finance Leases
+• Finance Leases